All Episodes

 Congress is working, the Senate's working.

-And unfortunately, on the original, we didn't have one Democrat vote.
+And unfortunately, on the original, we didn't have one Democrat vote, which is pretty incredible.

 And now they're regretting it.

-But we're gonna do a phase two, and it's gonna be something I think that will really be a big incentive to do a lot of things just like we're doing right here, and a tremendous incentive for the workers.
+But we're going to do a phase two, and it's going to be something I think that will really be a big incentive to do a lot of things just like we're doing right here, and a tremendous incentive for the workers.

 Anyway, Governor Mike Huckabee is with us, former presidential candidate, former Arkansas governor.